imanfs/neutrino/README.md

 # **Inspecting the dataset**

 The first thing I want to do before starting this project is analyse the quality of the data.
-Especially after reading many resources for this code, I found that almost always a model can never achieve desirable accuracy unless the data it is trained on is of good quality.
+A model can't adequately predict underlying patterns unless the data it is trained on is of good quality.
 This means there is preferably a good amount of data (at least thousands), and the data is not biased toward certain variables.
 I would like to clarify that the proportions of different variables are more or less the same for all the data files, even though below I only analyse this on one file.

 ## Unskewing the data